 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-If you and your partner are planning to have a baby, then there are certain things (or changes) that you need to keep track of as they can give you the good news well before you bring home that pregnancy kit.
+If you and your partner are planning to have a baby, then you need to keep track of certain things (or changes) as they can give you the good news well before you bring home that pregnancy kit.
 Here we’re talking about the changes in cervical mucus.
 The consistency of a woman’s cervical mucus changes during the menstrual cycle.
 And when a woman ovulates, the consistency of the cervical mucus is different from what it usually is.
-If you keep a track of changes in your cervical mucus, you can find out whether you are pregnant or not.
-If not, then you can at least time sex to conceive soon.
+If you keep track of changes in your cervical mucus, you can find out whether you are pregnant or not.
+If not, you can see at least time sex to conceive soon.
 Find out how you can track early pregnancy with the help of cervical mucus.

 What Is Cervical Mucus?

 Cervical mucus is a fluid secreted by the glands found in and around the cervix, located above the vaginal tunnel.
 Its consistency changes throughout a woman’s reproductive cycle because of hormonal changes.
 It changes before pregnancy and even throughout the pregnancy.
 Cervical mucus is also referred to as ‘leucorrhoea’.
 Although leucorrhoea is an umbrella term given to all types of vaginal discharge, it is more commonly used to describe vaginal discharge during pregnancy.
 Vaginal discharge performs the functions of lubrication, cleaning, and maintenance of the healthy environment of the vagina.
 The changes in quantity, viscosity, and appearance of vaginal discharge depend on the phase of one’s menstrual cycle.
 It is thus a good indicator of ovulation and fertility.